pigroupe/SfynxCoreBundle/Resources/doc/installation.md

 After import <XmiFile>.xmi file generate from command

-# Launch XMI file version 2.1 with StaUml
+# Launch XMI file version 2.1 with StarUml

 Execute it with Doker like this